siddhi-io/www/en/docs/docs/query-guide.md

 **Example 2**

-Publishes `StockStream` events by converting them to user defined `JSON` messages, and by sending to an `HTTP` endpoint `http://localhost:8005/stocks`.
+Sink to publish `StockStream` events by converting them to user defined `JSON` messages, and sending them to an `HTTP` endpoint `http://localhost:8005/stocks`.

 The configuration of the `HTTP` sink and custom `JSON` sink mapping to achieve the above is as follows.